Exemption based on VAT

 The author of a work of the mind or the performer may have different types of income.
 The thresholds for the basic exemption are different in the case of activities involving the supply of works and the assignment of copyright or other activities.

-It is important to keep an accounting showing the different categories of income in order to identify the turnover generated by each category.
+It is important to keep an account showing the different categories of income in order to identify the turnover generated by each category.

 For the activities of delivery of works and assignment of copyright:

-In order to benefit from the VAT exemption, one of the following situations must be present:
+In order to benefit from the exemption from VAT, one of the following situations must be present:

-If the company exceeds the threshold, it is subject to VAT on 1er overrun day.
+If the company exceeds this threshold, it is subject to VAT from 1er overrun day.

 For other activities:

-In order to benefit from the VAT exemption, one of the following situations must be present:
+In order to benefit from the exemption from VAT, one of the following situations must be present:

-If the company exceeds the threshold, it is subject to VAT on 1er overrun day.
+If the company exceeds this threshold, it is subject to VAT on 1er overrun day.

 Example :

-The company has a turnover of €13,000 for its regulated activities in 2024.
-The basic turnover threshold not to be exceeded is €35,000Thus, it can benefit from the exemption on the basis of VAT.
+The company has a turnover of €13,000 for its regulated activities in 2025.
+The basic turnover threshold not to be exceeded shall be €35,000Thus, it can continue to benefit from the exemption on a VAT basis in 2026.

-If the company had started its activity on 14 May 2024 and had achieved a turnover of €13,000 between 14 may 2024 and 31 december 2024, its turnover for 2024 had to be calculated in proportion to the time it was active.
-For 2024, the turnover calculated pro rata to the operating time is equal to the turnover of the company multiplied by the number of days in 1 year and divided by the number of days between the date of creation of the company and the end of the year: (€13,000 x 365)/232 = €20,453.
+If an author not engaged in the business of delivering works and assigning copyrights had started his business on 14 May 2025 and had achieved a turnover of €13,000 between 14 may 2025 and 31 december 2025, its turnover for 2025 had to be calculated in proportion to the time it was active.
+Thus, for the year 2025, the turnover calculated pro rata to the operating time is equal to the author's turnover multiplied by the number of days in 1 year and divided by the number of days between the start date of the activity and the end of the year: (€13,000 x 365)/232 = €20,453.

 The exemption from VAT is applicable to sales and services where the company does not exceed certain turnover thresholds.
 However, there are a few transactions in which the VAT exemption does not apply.